imagej/imagej.github.io/pages/DenoiSeg.md

       - <b>`Input`</b> The image you want to denoise
       - <b>`Axes of prediction input`</b> This parameter helps to figure out how your input data is organized.
 It's a string with one letter per dimension of the input image.
 For 2D images, this should be `XY`.
 If your data has another axis which should be batch processed, set this parameter to `XYB`

-Alternatively, you can <b>use the DenoiSeg menu</b>: {% include thumbnail src="/images/pages/Denoiseg-predict-parameters.png" title="DenoiSeg prediction parameters" %}
+Alternatively, you can <b>use the DenoiSeg menu</b>:
+{% capture title%}
+ DenoiSeg prediction parameters
+{% endcapture %}
+{% include thumbnail src="/images/pages/Denoiseg-predict-parameters.png" title=title %}

 1. Start Fiji
 2. Open an image you want to denoise and for which you have a pretrained model available as ZIP file